Lisps6 MINUTE READ

 • You may also need to focus on lowering the tongue slightly so that the body of the tongue is not raised as high when speaking.

-• It's common for a person with a palatal lisp to keep their mouth slightly open during their sound productions.
+• It's common for a person with a palatal lisp to keep their mouth slightly open when making the /s/ or /z/ sound.
 If so, have them watch their tongue placement in the mirror.
 Model correct tongue placement, so that the tip of the tongue only touches slightly behind the teeth, and the body of the tongue is positioned lower in the mouth instead of touching the palate.

 When should a lisp be corrected?